North america

 Ring Shout

 A videodance homage to a Black American ancestral rhythm code by dancers outside the direct lineage of Ring Shout peoples/regions.
 At CADD 2024, Ring Shout culture-bearer Tamara Williams called the Ring Shout "a moving prayer".
-As Afrodescendant dancers and singers from the USA, Caribbean, Europe and Africa, we experienced solidarity, creativity and diasporic unity with living and ancestral heritage, through this performance.
+As Afrodescendant dancers and singers from the USA, Caribbean, Europe and Africa, we experienced solidarity and creative unity through this performance of living heritage.

 blues